xamarin/Xamarin.Auth/GettingStarted.md

 		authorizeUrl: new Uri ("https://login.live.com/oauth20_authorize.srf"),
 		redirectUrl: new Uri ("https://login.live.com/oauth20_desktop.srf"));

-Skydrive uses OAuth 2.0 authentication, so we create an `OAuth2Authenticator`. `Authenticators` are responsible for managing the user interface and communicating with authentication services.
+Skydrive uses OAuth 2.0 authentication, so we create an `OAuth2Authenticator`.
+Authenticators are responsible for managing the user interface and communicating with authentication services.

-`Authenticators` take a variety of parameters; in this case, the application's client ID, its authorization scope, and Skydrive's various service locations are required.
+Authenticators take a variety of parameters; in this case, the application's client ID, its authorization scope, and Skydrive's various service locations are required.

 ## 2. Authenticate the user

-While `Authenticators` manage their own UI, it's up to you to initially present the `Authenticator`'s UI on the screen.
+While authenticators manage their own UI, it's up to you to initially present the authenticator's UI on the screen.
 This lets you control how the authentication UI is displayed–modally, in navigation controllers, in popovers, etc.

 	PresentViewController (auth.GetUI (), true, null);